Natascha Engel: House of Commons

 After her election in 2005, Engel was appointed to the Work and Pensions Select Committee.

 She served as Parliamentary Private Secretary to Peter Hain when he was Secretary of State for Work and Pensions.
 She performed the same role for Liam Byrne in 2008 when he was at the Cabinet Office, and then for John Denham when he was Secretary of State for Communities and Local Government in 2009.

 In July 2009, she was elected to the Select Committee on Reform of the House of Commons, chaired by Tony Wright MP.

-On 15 June 2010, the House of Commons voted to create a Backbench Business Committee, and one week later, Engel defeated Sir Alan Haselhurst 202 to 173 in a secret ballot of MPs to become its first chair.
-On 6 July 2011 she was named "Backbencher of the Year" for her work with the committee.
+On 15 June 2010, the House of Commons voted to create a Backbench Business Committee, and one week later, Engel defeated Alan Haselhurst 202 to 173 in a secret ballot of MPs to become its first chair.
+On 6 July 2011, she was named "Backbencher of the Year" for her work with the committee.

 Engel's role was to allocate roughly one day a week parliamentary debating time between competing backbenchers by a process described by Quentin Letts as akin to Dragons' Den.
 She expressed pride in the committee, which is "a powerful check on the executive".
-Debates are allowed on any topic and, unless they are against party policy, the whips don't interfere.
+Debates are allowed on any topic and, unless they are against party policy, the whips do not interfere.
 The most contentious debate was on the EU referendum held on 24 October 2011.
 Engel was re-elected, unopposed, to the chair of the committee May 2012.

 After the 2015 General Election, Engel was elected unopposed to be Deputy Speaker (Second Chairman of Ways and Means) under John Bercow's speakership.
-Alongside her fellow Deputies, Rt Hon Sir Lindsay Hoyle and Dame Eleanor Laing, Engel never said how she voted in the 2016 EU referendum knowing that she would later have to chair debates on the subject.
+Alongside her fellow Deputies, Rt Hon Lindsay Hoyle and Eleanor Laing, Engel never said how she voted in the 2016 EU referendum knowing that she would later have to chair debates on the subject.